I actually think Trump versus Fox News, at least the incarnation of last week is over.

 What can we do?

-And I suggested that we deploy the first All-American First Cavalry Amazon Battalion, which essentially was a battalion of combat ready women.
+And I suggested that we deploy the first All-American First Cavalry Amazon Battalion, which essentially was a battalion of combat-ready women just led by Molly Yard and represent members of the Now gang just charging the place.

-If you missed earlier in the program, People magazine has a story about a Harvard graduate who ran in the London marathon over the weekend while on her period without a tampon or other feminine device, and it's called free bleeding.
+If you missed earlier in the program, People Magazine has a story about a Harvard graduate who ran in the London Marathon over the weekend while on her period without a tampon or other feminine device.

 And she did this in solidarity with all the sisters.

-And so she ran a four-hour plus marathon while during that time of the month, in solidarity with the sisters, quote unquote, who do not have access to tampons, as though there's some discrimination taking place.
+And so she ran a four-hour plus marathon while during that time of the month In solidarity with the sisters, quote unquote, who do not have access to tampons, as though there's some discrimination taking place.

-It's nature, it's natural.
+It's natural.

 Why should we allow men to get away with not having to see what nature dictates is going to happen?